 The State of New Mexico Code, City's Code of Ordinances, Zoning Code, and the Development Process Manual (DPM) were reviewed where they address the design and use of bicycle and trail facilities.
 In most cases these documents provide adequate information for developers, users, and law enforcement.
-However, to meet the goals set forth in this plan the following changes are recommended: Include an additional method for the hand signaling of a right-turn movement, add parking restriction in bicycle lanes and marked bicycle boxes, improve reporting of bicycle crashes by law enforcement, remove bicycle front fork size restriction, and consider redefininge the way a bike lane width is referenced in the DPM when it is updated.
+However, to meet the goals set forth in this plan the following changes are recommended: Include an additional method for the hand signaling of a right-turn movement, add parking restriction in bicycle lanes and marked bicycle boxes, improve reporting of bicycle crashes by law enforcement, remove bicycle front fork size restriction, and redefine the way a bike lane width is referenced in the DPM.

 These three documents have extensive sections that pertain to the design and use of bicycle and trail facilities.
-In most cases these documents provide adequate information for developers, users and police;
+In most cases these documents provide adequate information for developers, users and police; however to meet the goals set forth in the Bikeways & Trails Facility Plan, the following changes are recommended: